USB Type-C: A New Frontier for Power and Data Transmission

 The compatibility of the port along different versions attributes to its stability and longevity

-The micro-B USB is the de facto connector utilized in modern mobile technology such as phones, cameras, and tablets
+The micro-B USB is the de facto connector utilized in modern mobile products such as phones, cameras, and tablets

-Unlike Type-A varieties, the USB Type-B variations differ greatly in shape and appearance
+Unlike Type-A varieties, the USB Type-B device variations differ greatly in shape and appearance

 USBs vary across devices